MatthewSchleigh/SQL_Rockbuster/README.md

 ## CareerFoundry Data Analytics Course

 ### **Objectives:**
-Develop an analysis through statistical and descriptive techniques Demonstrate a proficiency with SQL and Tableau.
+  1. Develop an analysis through statistical and descriptive techniques

-*Rockbuster Stealth is a fictional company, whose data has been supplied by CareerFoundry.*
+  2. Demonstrate a proficiency with SQL and Tableau.

 ### **Scenario:**
 In preparation for an annual company strategy meeting, I was tasked to answer the following questions: